Be Nimble with Your Trust Strategy

 At many stages of life, trusts, long valued as tools to ease tax burdens, can aid individuals in estate planning, according to Barbara P. Screven, an Estate and Trust Planning Specialist with Regions Private Wealth Management.

-Privacy—a trust generally does not become part of the public record like a will does
+• Privacy: A trust generally does not become part of the public record like a will may.

-Protection—a trust may shield protect assets from lawsuits and creditors
+• Protection: A trust may help shield and protect assets from lawsuits and creditors.

 Some form of trust laws has existed for hundreds of years.
-In the U.S., the value of assets that may be passed along tax-free is set by the government—in 2016, the federal exemption limit was $5.45 million and in 2017, it is $5.49 million.
+In the U.S., the value of assets that may be passed along tax-free to non-spouses is set by the government—in 2022, the federal gift and estate exemption limit for individuals was $12.06 million and in 2023, it is $12.92 million.
+Those amounts double for married couples.
 Many trust-related rules are set at the state level.

-For example, once that couple owns a home, acquires life insurance and starts building up retirement savings, instructions for such assets if they both pass away are invaluable.
+For example, once that couple owns a home, acquires life insurance and starts building up retirement savings, instructions for such assets are invaluable.
 This is especially true for a surviving child (or children) who will need care and support through young adulthood.

 Retirement brings a host of other considerations, including providing ongoing care for offspring with health, mental or substance abuse issues—all of which may be addressed in a spendthrift trust.
 Survivor spouse provisions should be spelled out, as should the passage of assets to grandchildren and great-grandchildren.

 For families possessing significant wealth, the federal estate tax exemption may be insufficient for navigating estate taxes.
 At one time, passing assets to grandchildren and great-grandchildren allowed estates to sidestep such taxes, but in 1986, the federal government enacted the generation-skipping transfer (GST) tax to close that loophole.
-Nonetheless, current laws allow for a separate GST tax exclusion of $5.45 million in 2016 and $5.49 million in 2017.
+Nonetheless, current laws allow for a separate GST tax exemption of $12.06 million in 2022 and $12.92 million in 2023.

 Fortunately for wealthy individuals who wish to support future generations, the perpetual trust was developed.
 This approach, more commonly known as a dynasty trust, allows for assets to grow tax-free within the trust and distributions to be made to multiple generations.
 This is an irrevocable trust that can exist for multiple decades—for example, in Alabama, a dynasty trust may remain intact for up to 360 years.